-- Hand-held kites and any other airborne devices (e.g., remote/radio control planes, para/hang gliding) are prohibited above and within 656 feet (200 meters) of posted shorebird use areas or life-guarded beaches. - Kiteboarding is prohibited from March 15 through October 15 on all open waters on ocean and bayside within the national seashore (2014 National Seashore Compendium).
-One exception is a small section of beach owned by the Town of Wellfleet at Duck Harbor (if >656 feet (200 meters) away of posted shorebird use areas) where kiteboarders can launch their kites and take a direct route of 0.25 mile (400 meters) offshore to outside the national seashore boundary.
+Hand-held kites and any other airborne devices (e.g., remote/radio control planes, para/hang gliding) are prohibited above and within 656 feet (200 meters) of posted shorebird use areas or life-guarded beaches.

+Kiteboarding is prohibited from March 15 through October 15 on all open waters on ocean and bayside within the national seashore (2014 National Seashore Compendium).
+Two exceptions are a small section of beach owned by the Town of Wellfleet at Duck Harbor and a small section of beach at Eastham, with restrictions.
+Kite surfers must also stay clear of other recreational users, seals, and "Closed - Bird Use" area (See No Action Alternative, Aerial Recreation Activities).